-Shrinking's initial 3 seasons concluded earlier this year with Jason Segel's character, Jimmy, choosing to take a leap of faith at another relationship after dealing with the death of his wife.
-This ended the initial storyline creator Bill Lawrence had planned for Shrinking, but, as with many highly successful television series, the audience wanted more, and Season 4 was renewed.
+Shrinking's initial 3 seasons concluded earlier this year on Apple TV with Jason Segel's character, Jimmy, choosing to take a leap of faith at another relationship after his wife's death.
+This ended the initial storyline creator Bill Lawrence had planned for Shrinking, but, as with many successful television series, the audience wanted more, and Season 4 was greenlit.

-The star specifically posed the scenario of jumping back into the dating scene and how you might feel like you are ready for, but then the reality hits you—a situation that Segel plans to explore with Jimmy going forward.
+The star specifically posed the scenario of jumping back into the dating scene and how you might feel ready, but then the reality hits you, a situation that Segel plans to explore with Jimmy.

-This two-year time jump is likely longer than most Shrinking fans anticipated, as that means we missed so many major plotlines that were being set up at the end of Season 3.
+This two-year time jump is likely longer than most Shrinking fans anticipated, as it means we missed many major plotlines set up at the end of Season 3.

-The entire list of talented Shrinking cast members that The Direct's Russ Milheim spoke with includes Jason Segel (Jimmy), Michael Urie (Brian), The Pitt's Luke Tennie (Sean), Lukita Maxwell (Alice), and Ted McGinley (Derek).
+The entire list of Shrinking cast members that The Direct spoke with includes Jason Segel (Jimmy), Michael Urie (Brian), The Pitt's Luke Tennie (Sean), Lukita Maxwell (Alice), and Ted McGinley (Derek).

-Season 4 Time Jump Length Confirmed, New Details Teased
+Shrinking Season 4 Time Jump Length Confirmed & New Details Teased

 "So We've Jumped 30 Years—Just Kidding."